 Oneida Indian Nation Homelands (November 28, 2018) – The Oneida Indian Nation Police Department was recognized for 25 years of distinguished service today by dais of federal, state and local law enforcement members, including the U.S. Attorney, Oneida County District Attorney, and representatives from the New York State Troopers and Oneida County and Madison County Sheriffs’ departments.

-Oneida Nation Representative and Nation Enterprises CEO Ray Halbritter announced plans for the Oneida Indian Nation Police Charity Golf Tournament to benefit the Wounded and Fallen Officers Fund.
+Oneida Indian Nation Representative and Turning Stone Enterprises CEO Ray Halbritter announced plans for the Oneida Indian Nation Police Charity Golf Tournament to benefit the Wounded and Fallen Officers Fund.
 Slated for 2019, the charity golf tournament will be open to all local law enforcement agencies.
 Additional details will be announced shortly.

 “Looking back, it is clear that we have built one of the best police forces in America, but its strength is fortified by the relationships we have developed with public safety officials who share a steadfast commitment to public safety, irrespective of politics,” said Halbritter.
 “Together, our collaborative efforts have created a national model for how tribal, local and federal agencies can – and should – work together for the good of the communities we serve.”